1. Lift heavy

 2. Try high-intensity interval training

 High intensity interval training is another method many athletes use to peak growth hormone levels and to burn large amounts of energy in short to medium lengths of time.
 This is a good option for people who don’t have time for those long treadmill cardio sessions or prefer a more intense session.
+Check out the high-intensity Hurricane workouts for fat loss.

 3. Progressively work harder